sjentsch/lsjDocs/Ch11/Ch11_tTest_10.rst

    between the two scores for each person, and then running a one sample *t*-test on the difference scores.

--  :doc:`One-sided tests <Ch11_tTest_06>` are perfectly legitimate as long as they are pre-planned.
+-  :doc:`Ch11_tTest_06` are perfectly legitimate as long as they are pre-planned.

--  :doc:`Effect size calculations <Ch11_tTest_07>` for the difference between
-   means can be calculated via the Cohen’s *d*-statistic.
+-  :doc:`Ch11_tTest_07` calculations for the difference between means can be calculated via the Cohen’s *d*-statistic.

--  You can check the normality of a sample using QQ plots and the :doc:`Shapiro-Wilk test <Ch11_tTest_08>`.
+-  You can :doc:`check the normality of a sample <Ch11_tTest_08>` using QQ plots and the Shapiro-Wilk test.

 -  If your data are non-normal, you can use :doc:`Mann-Whitney or Wilcoxon tests <Ch11_tTest_09>` instead of *t*-tests.